 instance exists avoids having to change or rebuild the model when

 reusing the model:

 Some model properties and constructs require setting Total

 number of instances allowed per top model to

 For details, see General Reusability Limitations and Accelerator Mode Reusability Limitations.

 The following requirements relate to the structure of a model reference hierarchy.

 The signal name must explicitly appear on any signal line connected to an Outport block of a referenced model.
 A signal connected to an unlabeled line of an Outport block of a referenced model cannot propagate out of the Model block to the parent model.

-A bus that propagates between a parent model and a referenced model must be nonvirtual.
-Use the same bus object to specify the properties of the bus in both the parent and the referenced model.
-Define the bus object in the MATLAB® workspace.
+For bus signals that cross model reference boundaries, use the same bus object to specify the properties of the bus in both the parent and the referenced model.
 For details, see Bus Data Crossing Model Reference Boundaries.

 The first nonvirtual block connected to a root-level Inport or Outport block of a referenced model must have the same sample time as the port to which it connects.
 Use Rate Transition blocks to match input and output sample times, as illustrated in the following diagram.